hpfauchald/LfE-code/README.md

 Used to obtain the regression results in Table 1.

 save_plots.py
-Utility function to save the figures automatically as PNG files.
+Function to save the figures automatically as PNG files.
 This function ensures that if a figure already exists, it will be overwritten with the latest version.
 All figures are saved in a figures/ folder created automatically in the directory.